top of page

 • Admin or Owner access for all the pages you plan to connect.

-• A main parent page (your brand page) without an address, plus individual location pages that include their specific business addresses.
+• A main parent page (your brand page) without an address, plus individual location pages that include their specific business addresses (it's ok if you have not setup each location page yet, we will cover that down below).

 Setting Up Your Location Pages